-Temporary Reduction in Onsite Operations at the National Personnel Records Center (NPRC) in St. Louis
+Phased Expansion of Onsite Workforce at the National Personnel Records Center (NPRC) is Underway

-We will maintain a small on-site staff who will respond only to emergency requests, such as those involving requests to support burial honors for deceased veterans; life-threatening medical emergencies; requests from homeless shelters, seeking to gain admittance of a homeless veteran; and comparable emergencies.
-If you have such an emergency, you must complete Standard Form 180, Request Pertaining to Military Records, and fax a signed copy to (314) 801-0764.
+Our first priority remains responding to emergency requests, such as those involving burial honors for deceased veterans; life-threatening medical emergencies; requests from homeless shelters seeking to gain admittance of a homeless veteran; and comparable emergencies.
+If you have such an emergency, you must complete Standard Form 180, Requests Pertaining to Military Records, and fax a signed copy to (314) 801-0764.

-Why are we unable to service other requests?
+Why is NPRC unable to service other requests?

-NPRC employs many veterans and takes seriously its responsibility to make these important records available.
+NPRC employs many veterans and takes its responsibility to make these important records available very seriously.
 The biggest obstacle to returning NPRC’s performance to its pre-pandemic level lies in the reality that the majority of NPRC’s holdings and reference activity involve paper records that can be accessed only by on-site staff.
-While modern military service records are maintained electronically, most requests submitted to NPRC involve veterans who separated from the military many years ago and records that are available only in paper or microfilm formats, which require on-site access.
+While modern military service records are maintained electronically, most requests submitted to NPRC involve veterans who separated from the military many years ago, and whose records are available only in paper or microfilm formats, which require on-site access.

 For how long will NPRC be operating at this reduced level of capacity?